reactjs/react.dev/content/blog/2016-07-13-mixins-considered-harmful.md

 ### Other Use Cases

-Sometimes people use mixins to selectively add logging to lifecycle hooks in some components.
+Sometimes people use mixins to selectively add logging to lifecycle methods in some components.
 In the future, we intend to provide an [official DevTools API](https://github.com/facebook/react/issues/5306) that would let you implement something similar without touching the components.
 However it’s still very much a work in progress.
 If you heavily depend on logging mixins for debugging, you might want to keep using those mixins for a little longer.

 If you can’t accomplish something with a component, a higher-order component, or a utility module, it could be mean that React should provide this out of the box.
 [File an issue](https://github.com/facebook/react/issues/new) to tell us about your use case for mixins, and we’ll help you consider alternatives or perhaps implement your feature request.